 Key elements of the program

-- Learning and Development Plan - Participants will create a Learning and Development Plan and will share this with their manager.
-Managers will provide support to participants using the Learning and Development Plan as a framework to ensure a successful development journey throughout the program lifecycle – this will include a check-in with the manager three times throughout the program.
-The Learning and Development Plan prioritizes personal development and works to make it happen.
+- Learning and Development Plan - Participants will create a Learning and Development Plan and share it with their manager.
+Managers will support participants by using the plan as a framework to ensure a successful development journey throughout the program lifecycle.
+This includes a minimum of three development-related check-ins with the manager over the course of the program.
+The plan prioritizes personal development as an essential ingredient for every aspiring leader to focus appropriate time and attention to help achieve their goals.

 Eligibility